BoxFortGames/itcher/README.md

 Unity Wrapper for the itch.io serverside API

 # licence
-See LICENCE file for licene details.
+See LICENCE file for licence details.